Nexiauk/fableseed_stories/README.md

 ### *User Story Testing*

+#### **Guests**

+* I want to be able to browse the forum (read-only) and view some story content to see if it’s something I want to participate in
+*Guests have read-only access to the Nursery and Fableseeds/Fablebranches.
+They can peruse at lesiure and read what they like, but can only particpate if they sign up as a user.*
+* I should be able to view some information on how the story forum works and what it’s about
+*The About page is a step-by-step guide about how to get started on the forum, including amending their profile.*
+* I should be able to easily register for an account if I want to
+*The Sign Up button is always available in the nav bar, as is login/logout and there is a clear message in the navbar/footer about current login status.*

+#### **Writers**
+Logged-in users who can create fableseeds, grow branches, and achieve rewards for doing so.

+* I want to easily post a new Fableseed story prompt with minimal effort or complication
+*The Nursery has a clearly visible 'Plant a Seed' button that directs through to an easy-to-use 'Cultivate' form, keeping the process nice and straightforward.*
+* I want the ability to browse through posted Fableseeds, to decide where I want to grow some new branches
+*The Nursery page displays a list of approved Fableseeds in a clear, simple layout, ordered by newest created.
+Each row has an image of the flower it will grow, the author's name, the date it was created made easy-to-read by humanize, and the last date it was edited with a Fablebranch.
+It is also paginated so that the table doesn't grow unwieldy and the page stays nice and compact.*
+* I want to see at a glance what type of flower I’ll gain, if I branch from a specific Fableseed prompt
+*The Fableseed's row in the Nursery table includes a column that shows the flower-type associated with that seed.
+Clicking on the Fableseed row takes you to a page which also shows the flower type next to the Fableseed title*
+* I want the ability to grow a branch directly from a story prompt
+*The Fableseed detail page has a handy 'Grow a Fablebranch' button, that leads to an easy-to-use 'Cultivate' form.
+* I want to see the flowers I’ve earned in my user profile
+*The user's personal profile garden includes an 'Earned Flowers' section, that shows an image of every flower earned by a Fablebranch reply, and a quantity for each type of flower.
+The flowers themselves are clickable and route back to the first Fableseed where that flower was earned.*
+* I want to see my Fablebud balance in my user profile
+*The user's profile garden shows a field for Fablebud Count, which updates every time they post a new Fableseed*
+* I want to edit my own Fableseeds and Fablebranches to correct errors and spelling or grammar
+* I want to be delete my own Fableseeds and Fablebranches
+*Every Fableseed and Fablebranch posted by the logged-in user shows a 'Tend...' and a 'Prune...' button, allowing edits to be made and Seeds/branches to be deleted.
+A Fableseed cannot be deleted if it has already been branched, to preserve story and data integrity.*

+#### **Admin**

+* I want to interact with the Fableseeds and Fablebranches in the same way as as a writer *Admin users can interact on the forum in the same way as regular users.*
+* I also want the additional ability to easily approve or reject Fableseeds *Admin users have the ability to approve Fableseeds so they appear in the Nursery table - this is handled through the Django Admin interface and includes the ability to quickly multi-select Fableseeds and approve en masse.
+They can also delete via the admin interface.*
+* I want the ability to add new flowers in the admin interface *Admin users have the ability to add/edit/delete Flowers/User Flowers/Fableseeds/Fablebranches/Users all via the Django admin interface*

 ### *Automated Testing*
 #### **Garden App test**
 * Test that the extended user profile fields are setup correctly when a user UserProfile is created.